Analysis: Is it time to start worrying about where things stand with Seahawks Jamal Adams and Duane Brown?

 A source said the expectation on both sides was that something would likely get done this week.

-Coach Pete Carroll hinted at that when he was asked on Monday if Adams might get on the field this week and said “there’s a chance.’’
+Coach Pete Carroll hinted at that when he was asked Monday if Adams might get on the field this week and said “there’s a chance.’’
 Carroll also confirmed the two sides have been talking and called the negotiations “amicable.’’

 The Seahawks knew from the minute they traded for Adams in July 2020 that they would need to get a deal done with Adams before the 2021 season.